 COBRA is a federal law that gives you the right to keep the health insurance you had from an employer if:

-You lost your job.
+You lost or quit your job.

 Your hours were reduced so you no longer were eligible for your employer’s insurance.